 Take a romantic walk down the pathways with mood lighting showing the way, or take a walk to the gazebo and look up at the stars.
 The kind of lights you could invest in are torches, candles, lanterns, or any kind of downlights.

 Outdoor lighting will improve the mood of your tropical garden in the nighttime.
-Not only that, you may also want to add furniture to your garden.
+Not only that, but you may also want to add furniture to your garden.
 For example, stone benches are recommended.

 If you have a patio or gazebo, use cane, timber, or Asian-style furniture with lots of cushions.
 Maybe even add a tiki bar – don’t be afraid to get creative.